 Causes of Anteverted Uterus

 There are many reasons why women may have an anteverted uterus.
 Sometimes, having scars from a surgery performed in the past may make the uterus tilt.
 The uterus may even tilt forward because of endometriosis.
-This is a condition where the tissues layering the inside of the uterus develop on the outside.
+This is a condition where the tissues are layering the inside of the uterus develop on the outside.

 Symptoms of Anteverted Uterus

 There are no clear symptoms of an anteverted uterus.
-Chances are you won’t even know that you have an anteverted uterus.
-However, in some rare cases, where the condition is severe and the uterus is tilted way too much, you may notice the following symptoms:
+Chances are, you won’t even know that you have an anteverted uterus.
+However, in some rare cases, where the condition is severe, and the uterus is tilted way too much, you may notice the following symptoms: